 The first great film of 2019.
 A visceral, pulse-pounding, frenetic docudrama held together with extraordinary technique by Maras.
 Imagine, a Hollywood film based on real events that depicts men and women of diversity as honest-to-God real-life heroes.

 The cast is a strong one and is the film’s secret weapon.
 Dev Patel plays a waiter at the Hotel Mumbai who has a wife, a child, and another on the way.
-He works for a popular chef Hermant Oberoi (The Big Sick’s Anupam Kher), who has high standards, but a caring heart.
-Armie Hammer plays David, a hotel patron, who is having dinner with his wife Zahra (Homeland’s Nazanin Boniadi) while their infant child is in their hotel suite with their nanny Sally (Tilda Cobham-Hervey).
-Special mention should be given to actors Vitthal Kale and Nagesh Bhonsale, as two police officers who take a small team into the building, against the direct orders of their superiors while special forces were hours away.
+He works for a popular chef Hermant Oberoi (The Big Sick’s Anupam Kher).
+He operates with a caring heart and high standards.
+Armie Hammer plays David, a hotel patron, with his wife Zahra (Homeland’s Nazanin Boniadi).
+In comparison, their infant child is in their hotel suite with their nanny Sally (Tilda Cobham-Hervey).
+Special mention should be given to actors Vitthal Kale and Nagesh Bhonsale.
+They play two police officers who take a small team into the building.
+They bravely go against the direct orders of their superiors while special forces were hours away.

-Hotel Mumbai is, no question, a hard watch and with the recent terror attacks in New Zealand, this film isn’t for the faint of heart (considering the amount of up-close deaths that are depicted in the film) but that is also not as exploitative as you would think.
-Maras shoots the film in a way that is blunt and to the point, it doesn’t sugarcoat the atrocities of the gutless attack that day, focusing on how awful these crimes were, even if it combines real events with fictionalized ones and composite characters (Jason Isaacs’ character Vasili is the black sheep here).
+Hotel Mumbai is, no question, a hard watch, and with the recent terror attacks in New Zealand, this film isn’t for the faint of heart (considering the amount of up-close deaths that are depicted in the film), but that is also not as exploitative as you would think.
+Maras shoots the film in a way that is blunt and to the point.
+It doesn’t sugarcoat the atrocities of the gutless attack that day, focusing on how awful these crimes were, even if it combines real events with fictionalized ones and composite characters (Jason Isaacs’ character Vasili is the black sheep here).